 Some Tips on Vocal Warm Ups

 Having a strong and healthy voice is essential as an actor.
-Your voice is one of your strongest assets and it is trainable.
+Your voice is one of your strongest assets and it is absolutely trainable.
 You can improve your range, dynamic, volume, lung capacity, articulation and resonance.
 I have listed below a great vocal warm up to do either as part of your morning routine or before performing.

 Alignment is very important for voice.
 If your body is aligned and grounded it means that the sound can be released without impingement.
-When you are aligned you forced to let go of any personal habits and tensions which in turn helps free your voice.
+When you are aligned you are forced to let go of any personal habits and tensions which in turn helps free your voice.

 - Lie on the floor with your knees bent and a book under your head.
 The position is known as semi-supine and is fabulous for allowing your spine to completely rest.
 If you lie like this whilst warming up in can be very useful.
 Alternatively doing 10 mins a day will drastically improve your posture/alignment.